Electrical Permit Process in Ontario: A Step-by-Step Guide

 When Do You Need Electrical Engineering Drawings?

 This is where most projects get delayed.
-ESA and municipal building departments require P.Eng stamped electrical drawings for:
+ESA, utilities, and municipal building departments commonly require or request P.Eng stamped electrical drawings for projects such as:

 Project Type P.Eng Drawings Required?
 Notes

-Multi-unit residential Yes OBC Part 3 buildings require engineered drawings
+Multi-unit residential Usually OBC Part 3 buildings require engineered drawings

-Restaurant / food service Yes Fire suppression interlocks require engineering
+Restaurant / food service Often Kitchen equipment, fire suppression interlocks, ventilation, and service loads often require engineering coordination

-Industrial facility Yes 600V systems, motor controls, arc flash
+Industrial facility Usually 600V systems, motor controls, arc flash

 Fire alarm systems Yes CAN/ULC-S524 verification required